4 min read

 The U.S. onshore oilfield service and supply business was a roughly $100bn addressable market in 2018.
-This figure is the sum of growth capex for the oil and gas producers (E&Ps) that are the customers in this market.
+This figure is the sum of growth CAPEX for the oil and gas producers (E&Ps) that are the customers in this market.

-If you work in competitive intelligence for one of the oilfield service firms performing in this space, chances are pretty high that you’ve recently been asked to provide insight on where E&P capex might go in 2019.
+If you work in competitive intelligence for one of the oilfield service firms performing in this space, chances are pretty high that you’ve recently been asked to provide insight on where E&P CAPEX might go in 2019.

-Tapping into AlphaSense’s AI-augmented insights can help ensure companies don’t miss an important budget announcement or a critical hint made by a major customer that can swing the addressable market.
+Tapping into AlphaSense’s AI-augmented insights can help ensure companies don’t miss an important budget announcement or a critical hint made by a significant customer that can swing the addressable market.
 (Remember, some of the biggest spenders in this marketplace account for 3-7 percent of the total spend.)

-Searching “capex” across U.S. oil producers and reading the commentary around these excerpts paints a picture of uncertainty.
+Searching “CAPEX” across U.S. oil producers and reading the commentary around these excerpts paints a picture of uncertainty.

-Here are a couple examples:
+Here are a couple of examples: